greenboxal/doggohub/doc/administration/high_availability/redis.md

 1. To prevent database migrations from running on upgrade, run:

     ```
-    sudo touch /etc/gitlab/skip-auto-migrations
+    sudo touch /etc/doggohub/skip-auto-migrations
     ```

-    Only the primary GitLab application server should handle migrations.
+    Only the primary DoggoHub application server should handle migrations.

-1. [Reconfigure Omnibus GitLab][reconfigure] for the changes to take effect.
+1. [Reconfigure Omnibus DoggoHub][reconfigure] for the changes to take effect.
 1. Go through the steps again for all the other slave nodes.

 ---

-These values don't have to be changed again in `/etc/gitlab/gitlab.rb` after a failover, as the nodes will be managed by the Sentinels, and even after a `gitlab-ctl reconfigure`, they will get their configuration restored by the same Sentinels.
+These values don't have to be changed again in `/etc/doggohub/doggohub.rb` after a failover, as the nodes will be managed by the Sentinels, and even after a `doggohub-ctl reconfigure`, they will get their configuration restored by the same Sentinels.

 ### Step 3.
 Configuring the Redis Sentinel instances

 >**Note:**
-Redis Sentinel is bundled with Omnibus GitLab Enterprise Edition only.
-The following section assumes you are using Omnibus GitLab Enterprise Edition.
+Redis Sentinel is bundled with Omnibus DoggoHub Enterprise Edition only.
+The following section assumes you are using Omnibus DoggoHub Enterprise Edition.
 For the Omnibus Community Edition and installations from source, follow the [Redis HA source install](redis_source.md) guide.